Forgotten Songs: Practical development of the project

 In terms of the practical aspect of the project, about 120 birdcages sources from various places, from eBay to second-hand stores.
 And the artist claims that in order to get all those birdcages, his mother, sister and his relatives have been involved in collecting and picking those cages.
-Sound installations have been done by putting all-weather speakers in some of the birdcages, which they continually play birdsongs.
+The sound installation was made by installing all-weather speakers in some of the birdcages, which continually play birdsongs.

 Birds species

-In addition to hearing the fifty birds' songs as you walk on the Angel Place, names of these fifty bird species can be read as well, since they have been installed into the ground as the part of the installation.
-The following list represents the bird species which sang in central Sydney.
-Some of these songs still can be heard in city margins, if these birds can find food to survive.
+In addition to hearing the fifty bird songs as you walk through Angel Place, visitors can also read the names of the fifty bird species installed into the pavement as part of the installation.
+They are: